Robert Kraft: Support for Israel

+US politics

+Kraft is a member of the Democratic Party, but has supported candidates of both major parties (Democrats and Republicans) financially.
+He was elected chairman of the Newton Democratic City Committee when he was 27.
+Kraft considered running against Representative Philip J. Philbin in 1970 but chose not to, citing the loss of privacy and strain on his family that politics would have caused.
+Kraft was further discouraged from entering politics by the 1970 suicide of his friend State Representative H. James Shea Jr.

-Kraft has had a longtime friendship with Donald Trump that dates back to the 1990s.
+Kraft has a friendship with Donald Trump that dates to the 1990s.
 In 2017, he donated $1 million to Trump's inauguration day celebrations.
-Kraft had made donations to Trump's presidential campaign as well.
+Kraft had also donated to Trump's presidential campaign.
 In 2020, NBA coach Gregg Popovich called Kraft "hypocritical" for supporting Trump while claiming to advocate for social justice.
-It was reported that Kraft had initially distanced himself from Trump in the years following the January 6, 2021 attack.
-However, in early 2025 reports emerged that the two had resumed speaking to each other. and they were once again being described by media as being allies.
+It was reported that Kraft had distanced himself from Trump after the January 6, 2021 attack on the US Capitol.
+But in early 2025, reports emerged that the two had resumed speaking to each other and were once again being described by media as allies.
 In February 2025, Trump named Kraft's wife, Dana Blumberg, to the board of the Kennedy Center for the Performing Arts.
-Blumberg was appointed to replace Carlos Elizondo on the board as part of a greater effort by Trump to purge members of the board and exert control over it.
-Kraft's ties with Trump were regarded to have hurt his son, Josh's, candidacy in the 2025 Boston mayoral election.
-With Trump being unpopular among Bostonians, incumbent mayor Michelle Wu was regarded to have benefitted greatly from making a case to voters which characterized the younger Kraft as tied to Trump.
+Blumberg was appointed to replace Carlos Elizondo as part of a greater effort to purge board members and exert control over it.

+Since 2017, Kraft has owned two Boeing 767 private jets used by the New England Patriots.
+As of June 2022, one of these had been used for at least three flights deporting migrants from the US to Honduras.
+Neither Kraft nor the Patriots commented on this, but they later canceled their contract with the charter airline that operated those flights; in 2024, they signed a new charter contract with Omni Air International, which also operates deportation flights on behalf of ICE.